softcite/software-mentions/README.md

 A description of the task and some preliminary evaluations can be found [here](doc/description.md).

+Latest performance (accuracy and runtime) can be found [below](https://github.com/Impactstory/software-mentions#Benchmarking).

 ## Install, build, run

 Building module requires maven and JDK 1.8.